-from the another-triumph-of-the-justice-system! dept
+from the teen-would-have-been-better-off-engaging-in-sexual-activity dept

 A Three Rivers, Michigan, teenager is both the victim and perpetrator of a sex crime.
 He might land on the sex offender registry, and face criminal charges, all because he took an inappropriate photo—of himself.Hopefully, the prosecutor will realize that pursuing the suggested charges could ruin a few teens' lives.
 The police detective working the case seems to want to destroy these kids' lives… for the good of other teens, or something.

 The boy is unnamed in local news reporters, which note that he is under 15 years of age.
 He allegedly took a nude photo of himself on a girl’s cell phone.
 That girl sent the picture to another girl, who sent it to another.
 Preliminary charges are pending for all three—the boy was charged with manufacturing child porn, and the girls with distributing it.
 A prosecutor is still weighing whether to pursue the charges.

 Police Detective Mike Mohney told WBST.com that sexting is a serious crime because it leads to “bullying,” and “real severe things like people committing suicide or violent crimes against others because they're so embarrassed about it.”As Reason's Robby Soave points out, Detective Mohney is a walking contradiction.
 Apparently, it's never occurred to him that bringing child porn charges against these young teens might result in bullying and suicide.
 Nothing makes the future look dim and hopeless like a long stint on the sex offender registry.
 Nothing destroys someone's reputation faster than being listed alongside criminals who manufactured actual child porn, rather than just took a photo of their own adolescent body.